PathwayCommons/guide/_primers/functional_analysis/rnai_gene_enrichment_ranking.md

 ## <a href="#goals" name="goals">I. Goals</a>

-This primer will sketch the principles underlying the RNAi Gene Enrichment Ranking (RIGER) method which is used to identify .
+This primer will sketch the principles underlying the RNA interference Gene Enrichment Ranking (RIGER) method which is used to identify robust gene targets from RNAi- and CRISPR-based functional assays.
 This discussion leans heavily on the primer for [Gene Set Enrichment Analysis]({{gsea_primer.url}}).
 We aim to convey how the approach works from an intuitive standpoint before dividing into a full discussion of the statistical underpinnings.
 By then end of this discussion you should:

 1. Understand